 The OPAGGA study also fueled the fire for State lawmakers influenced by the insurance lobby to limit the role of public adjusters in helping policyholders.
 In 2011, a new law strictly limiting the ability of how a public adjuster could represent a Citizens policyholder was passed.
 This created an unfair disadvantage for those who sought to engage a public adjuster at the onset of a claim, leaving many without a knowledgeable advocate to represent their best interests.
 This caused much undue hardship especially after the passing of Tropical Storm Debby in 2012.
 During this time, our firm was contacted by numerous Citizens Policyholders seeking assistance that we simply could not provide because we were unable to cover costs for time, estimating expenses, filing or managing the claim during the initial stages of the claims process when much of the best assistance and advice is needed the most.

 Tutwiler & Associates continues its dedication to helping policyholders, regardless of who covers their property or what obstacles are in the way.
-We encourage you to contact us when you experience a property loss and have a claim and also invite you to read the Citizens Claim FAQ linked to this page to learn more details of why it makes sense to engage professional claim representation by a public insurance adjuster.
+We encourage you to read the Citizens Claim FAQ below to learn more details of why it makes sense to engage professional claim representation by a public insurance adjuster.
+If you would like help with your Citizens property insurance claim and understand your options, give us a call at 813-412-8357 or contact us.